 The toddler from Plainfield, Indiana, tragically passed away from Rocky Mountain Spotted Fever, a tick-borne illness which can be deadly if not treated early with the right antibiotic.

-Now her mourning family wants other parents to be aware of how severely and rapidly the disease can harm a child if it’s not recognized and treated immediately.
+As the weather warms up and ticks come out for the summer, her mourning family wants other parents to be aware of how severely and rapidly the disease can harm a child if it’s not recognized and treated immediately.

 “If we could save one child’s life then we will have done our job,” said Kenley’s aunt, Jordan Clapp.